BavumileMvubu/DigsSpace/README.md

 # DigsSpace
-For IS 3 Sys Dev project
+For IS 3 System Dev project